lupyuen/lupyuen.github.io/src/tinyemu.md

 # NuttX with VirtIO and OpenAMP

-_NuttX now talks to TinyEMU over VirtIO and OpenAMP..._
+_NuttX talks to TinyEMU over VirtIO and OpenAMP..._

 _What happens when we run this?_